tytydraco/yessleep/out/My_fingertips_are_missing_but_Im_the_only_one_who_can_see_it.md

 She added, "Girls these days want the easy way out and go for a C-section... in our days, it was either a normal delivery or death."
 She laughed out loud, heavily stressing the word 'normal.'
 According to her, medical advancement to help women survive was abnormal.

 I served the ladies their tea, completely ignoring my mother-in-law's boisterous and stupidly insane takes.
-Apparently, we were only blessed with a son because of her intense prayers and fasting.
+Apparently, we were only blessed with a kid because of her intense prayers and fasting.
 If praying to random gods and believing in ancient superstitions were an Olympic sport, she would be a gold medalist.

 "Finally, our tea is here?" she announced as she saw me enter the room.
 Typical of her not to notice me, but only what I brought to the table.
 Anyway, I don’t think I need to go into detail about our relationship.
 There is no love there.
 Only convenience.